reggieb/workflow_to_hash/README.md

 sm.state # --> :three
 ```

-And the it allows me to build more complex state machines succinctly:
+And then it allows me to build more complex state machines succinctly:

 ```ruby